 San Diego is America’s finest city for a reason.
 There’s so much to do just in the city alone, with its plethora of food options and excellent breweries, seaside hiking opportunities, and all that terrific beach time.
 But if you’re able, you shouldn’t ignore all of the places waiting for you that is perfect for a San Diego day trip.

 From historic mining towns to wine tastings, hiking opportunities to a little bit of glitz, these day trips have it all.
-Check out the 10 best day trips you should consider on your next visit to San Diego.
+Check out these 10 best day trips from San Diego you should consider on your next visit to this beautiful city.

 It takes just over an hour to get to Julian, but once you’re there it’s as if you’ve stepped back in time.
 The mountain town in the Cuyamaca Mountains has historical significance, as well, as the site of most of the gold rush activity in Southern California.
 If you’re there with the family, you can even pan for gold at the Eagle Mining Co.